thomasmarsh/python-turtle/turtle.md

         self.p2.move(dx, dy)
 ```

+Using these techniques we have hidden a lot of complexity behind a simple interface.
+In object-oriented parlance, we say that we have "encapsulated" that functionality.
+This is another tool in our refactoring toolbox for containing complexity.

 **Python exercises:**
 * Add a method called `scale` to `Rectangle` that resizes the rectangle by a factor retaining the top-left corner's position.
 For example, you should be able to reproduce the following behavior.